Loading...

 makestep: adjusted offset by 0.000456 seconds

-Step 5 : Confirm sync status after startup.
+Step 5 : Confirm sync status and tracking signals.

 chronyc tracking